Baba Ghanoush

 2.

-In the meantime, over medium-high heat, add a tablespoon of olive oil, add the diced onion, red pepper, and diced jalapeno, and saute for 3 minutes.
-Add ½ teaspoon of salt, 1 teaspoon of black pepper, 1 teaspoon of cumin, and ½ teaspoon of coriander, mix all together for another 2 minutes, drizzle with one tablespoon of molasses, remove from the heat and set aside.
+While the eggplants are in the oven, heat a pan over medium-high heat.
+Add 1 tablespoon of olive oil.
+Toss in the diced onion, red pepper, and jalapeno.
+Sauté this aromatic blend for 3 minutes.
+Season with ½ teaspoon of salt, 1 teaspoon each of black pepper and cumin, and ½ teaspoon of coriander.
+Blend these together and sauté for an additional 2 minutes.
+Finally, enhance this medley by drizzling with 1 tablespoon of molasses.
+Remove from heat and set aside.

 Mark as complete